-- 1. An advantage of the exponential parametrization is that only the trace mode h in the metric fluctuations couples to the scalar potential including the cosmological constant.
-Consequently, the propagators of the other modes $(h{\mu\nu}^{TT}, \xi{\mu} \text{ and } \sigma)$ in metric fluctuations have no artefactual poles arising from the cosmological constant. - 2.
-The gauge parameters appear in the scalar potential in a specific combination with the Planck mass, and thus the beta function of the scalar potential is written in an apparently gauge-independent form by the redefinition of the Planck mass (3.19).
+- 2. The gauge parameters appear in the scalar potential in a specific combination with the Planck mass, and thus the beta function of the scalar potential is written in an apparently gauge-independent form by the redefinition of the Planck mass (3.19).
 This allowed us to discuss the beta functions without gauge dependence. - 3.
 These advantages, however, are valid only if we can use the local potential approximation for the scalar field, i.e. $Z{\phi} = 1$ (or equivalently $\eta{\phi} = 0$).
 In the exponential parametrization, we have found that the loop corrections to η{φ} come from all modes including the TT mode in the metric fluctuations which entail η{φ} to be large.
-In the pure gravity, it appears that large $|\beta|$ is favored, but when the scalar fields exist, the gravity decouples from the scalar fields in the limit, and gives large contribution to the anomalous dimensions.
-Thus the exponential parametrization has also its limitation, and the linear parametrization may be better in this respect. - 4.
-These situations are opposite in the linear parametrization: the scalar potential receives loop effects of all modes in metric fluctuations, whereas only the spin-1 transverse vector and the scalar modes contribute to η{φ} .
+In the pure gravity, it appears that large $|\beta|$ is favored, but when the scalar fields exist, the gravity decouples from the scalar fields in the limit, and gives large contribution to the anomalous dimensions. - 4.
+These situations are opposite in the liner parametrization: the scalar potential receives loop effects of all modes in metric fluctuations, whereas only the spin-1 transverse vector and the scalar modes contribute to η{φ} .
 Hence, although η{φ} is small, the scalar potential have loop contributions from all modes which are strongly gauge dependent.

-For the gauge dependence of the fixed points and critical exponents, we have shown
+For the gauge dependence of the fixed points and critical exponents, we have shown: